fabiancook/fabiancook/CV.md

 The API has been implemented in a way that allows for no integration with browser-like APIs by default, it allows developers to create a completely decoupled navigation experience similar what is available in a browser.

-Decoupled navigation can be used to build navigation experiences similar to what is available in browsers, outside of a browser runtime.

 This work included [supporting tests](https://github.com/virtualstate/navigation/blob/17132f9caabf98ee76fad459841e9c649346921b/src/tests/examples/readme-detailed.ts#L795-L808) that matches the [Navigation API Spec examples](https://github.com/WICG/navigation-api#example-using-info) as well as an attempt at using [externally published Web Platform Tests](https://github.com/web-platform-tests/wpt/tree/master/navigation-api) and running them in [GitHub Actions](https://github.com/virtualstate/navigation/actions/runs/4436327836/jobs/7784620051#step:6:2175)

 ### Sequences related things.